spotify-research/cosernn/README.md

 - Move to the repository with: `cd cosernn`
 - install the dependencies: `pip install -r requirements`
 - install the package: `pip install -e lib/`

+Generate data using

+    python scripts/generate_data.py

+Train the CoSeRNN model using

+    python scripts/train.py path/to/records

+**Note**: to run our code, you need a CUDA-enabled GPU.